SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Experiments

 \subsection{Main Results}

-\textbf{Comparison with Sparse Attention Methods.} We compare SALAD with state-of-the-art sparse attention methods, as summarized in Tab.~\ref{tab:main_result}.
-When applied to the spatial-temporal model, SALAD consistently outperforms prior methods across all four evaluation metrics, achieving a $1.77 \times$ speedup.
-Existing post-training sparse attention approaches with roughly 50\% sparsity suffer from noticeable quality degradation and limited speedup.
-Although SLA~\cite{zhang2025sla} effectively reduces training cost, it still requires 20,000 video samples and 2,000 training steps with a batch size of 64 to maintain generation quality, which leads to performance degradation under our training budget.
-LoRA tuning recovers image quality and text consistency, but subject and background consistency remain below the dense baseline at 63\% sparsity.
-In contrast, SALAD achieves 90\% sparsity while maintaining video quality comparable to, and even surpassing the dense model, achieving 96.01 in subject consistency and 25.48 in text consistency.
+\textbf{Comparison with Sparse Attention Methods.} We compare SALAD with state-of-the-art sparse attention methods at both 30k and 100k token lengths, as summarized in Tab.~\ref{tab:main_result}.
+In the 30k-token setting, when applied to the spatial-temporal SWA, SALAD consistently outperforms prior approaches across all four evaluation metrics, achieving a $1.72\times$ speedup.
+Existing post-training sparse attention methods exhibit noticeable quality degradation at 90\% sparsity, even when retaining full attention for a subset of diffusion steps.
+Although SLA~\cite{zhang2025sla} reduces training cost, it still requires 20,000 video samples and 2,000 training steps with a batch size of 64 to preserve generation quality, and degrades under our limited training budget.
+LoRA tuning partially restores image fidelity and text alignment; however, the overall performance remains below the dense baseline, even when 90\% sparse attention is applied to only 70\% of diffusion timesteps (63\% overall sparsity).
+In contrast, SALAD achieves 90\% overall sparsity while maintaining video quality comparable to, and even surpassing, the dense model on VBench.
+In the 100k-token setting, SALAD achieves a $2.03\times$ speedup while preserving performance comparable to full-attention baselines.

+Notably, SALAD extends existing sparse attention methods and adopts their released CUDA kernels.
+Consequently, its acceleration depends on kernel efficiency.The Top-K sparse attn is built upon VMoBA~\cite{wu2025vmoba}, whose released kernel is not fully optimized, thereby limiting the observed speedup of Top-K.

+We also conduct a preliminary experiment on Wan2.1-14B.
+As shown in Tab.~2, using ST-SWA with SALAD and post-tuning branch dropping achieves about $1.59\times$ speedup while maintaining performance close to the full-attention model, demonstrating the feasibility of SALAD on large-scale models.

-\textbf{Comparison with LoRA.} We compared SALAD with various LoRA configurations under the same sparsity.
+\textbf{Comparison with LoRA.} We compared SALAD with various LoRA configurations under 90\% sparsity.
 As shown in Tab.~\ref{tab:trainable_params}, increasing the number of LoRA parameters during model tuning does not consistently improve video quality, with the best performance achieved at rank 128.
-SALAD outperforms almost all the LoRA variants in Subject Consistency, Background Consistency, and Image Quality, while maintaining comparable Text Consistency, using fewer trainable parameters than LoRA at rank 256.
+SALAD outperforms almost all the LoRA variants in SC, BC, and IQ, while maintaining comparable TC, using fewer trainable parameters than LoRA at rank 256.
 This suggests that the observed gains in video quality arise from the method's intrinsic design rather than an increase in parameter count.